PavloYarmolyk/PavloArtworks/src/markdown-pages/2021-08-22-physically-speaking-recovery-massage.md

 title: Pavlo Yarmolyk
 featured: recovery-massage.jpg
 bioImage: ../images/bio.webp
-excerpt: "Graduated Lviv National Academy of Fine Arts in 2009.
-I work in different types of fine arts: installation, sculpture, mosaics, restoration, but primarily in panel and monumental painting."
+excerpt: 'Graduated Lviv National Academy of Fine Arts in 2009.
+I work in different types of fine arts: installation, sculpture, mosaics, restoration, but primarily in panel and monumental painting.'
 ---

 <p class='main-bio'>

 Graduated Lviv National Academy of Fine Arts in 2009.
 I work in different types of fine arts: installation, sculpture, mosaics, restoration, but primarily in panel and monumental painting.